Secondary Sources

 Start of the British Campaign

-British forces under the Command of General William Howe landed at Head of Elk, Chesapeake Bay, Maryland on August 25, 1777 with the intention of capturing Philadelphia and ending the War of Rebellion.
+British forces under the Command of General William Howe landed at Head of Elk, Chesapeake Bay, Maryland, on August 25, 1777, to capture Philadelphia and end the War of Rebellion.

 For more information on the commemorative plaque site in near the town of North East in Cecil County, Maryland, click on the link.